 Over a decade after being diagnosed with a ruptured brain aneurysm, actress Tamala Jones has made it her mission to educate the community on the importance of personal health.
 Surviving a swollen and spouted blood vessel at the young age of 23, Jones is a prime example that this medical condition can happen to anyone.

-After being overly self-conscious thinking herself to be weak for undergoing a possible life-threatening condition, the Hollywood starlet recently decided to go public with her past health issues.
+After being overly self-conscious thinking herself to be weak for undergoing a possibly life-threatening condition, the Hollywood starlet recently decided to go public with her past health issues.
 Remembering the brutal pain and divine blessing of her aneurysm, Jones shares her near-fatal health scare in her own words.

 “[I woke] up one morning with a massive headache; feeling like I had to use the bathroom, like I had to urinate really bad.
 When I got out of bed I had no balance.
 I was walking on my toes and I was stomping.
 I had no control over my body weight.
 I looked in the mirror and I’m telling you two seconds after I looked in that mirror I dropped and hit the floor.